 The discovery of Göbekli Tepe reveals that the opposite is true.
-Ancient humans felt compelled to build large megalithic temples first, resulting in the need for agriculture to sustain big groups of workers.
+Ancient humans felt compelled to build large megalithic temples first, which then resulted in the need for large-scale agriculture to sustain big groups of workers.

 We still know little about the mysterious civilization behind Göbekli Tepe, but we now know they’re behind numerous other sites throughout the region.
 Similar T-shaped pillars have been found at the nearby site of Karahan Tepe, which may even be older!

 The same type of pillars were also utilized at Nevali Çori, a settlement and temple complex built a couple thousand years after Göbekli Tepe’s founding.

 For lack of a better term, I’ll be referring to this lost civilization as the ‘T-Builders.’

 For quite some time, Göbekli Tepe was an obscure site that few had heard of.
 But now, having been designated a UNESCO World Heritage Site, and with the Turkish government declaring 2019 as ‘The Year of Göbekli Tepe,’ it’s become a household name.